-- statutory duties to undertake required checks on staff who work with children are complied with, in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed. - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with, in line with the Disclosure and Barring Service requirements for regulated activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed. - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
-Our school takes responsibility for updating our own SCR, overseen by the Head of School and, where appropriate, visiting SMC members.
+KCSIE states that if you are a MAT then the SCR can be kept centrally, but must be immediately available for an Ofsted Inspection.
+Best practice recommends schools still take responsibility for updating their own SCR.

-Our school complies with the requirements of KCSIE, (September 2020) - Part 3.
+Our school complies with the requirements of KCSIE, (September 2021) - Part 3.